LautaroAcosta1/LautaroAcosta1/README.md

 - A passionate Self-taught Front-end developer.
 - University Student (Systems Technician).
-- Currently learning programming backend with Java.
+- Currently learning programming backend.
 - I’m currently open for an Intern or a new job opportunity.

 <br><br>